 - Child Support

 If you and/or your spouse or partner are struggling with parental responsibility, then contact our team today for legal advice.

 How Parental Responsibility Works in Florida

 Florida State law recognizes and respects the rights of each parent, even if they aren’t a full-time parent.
-This means that Court Judges will hear an equal voice from each parent.
+This means that judges will hear an equal voice from each parent.